 You can cultivate your own medicinal herbs in your backyard and always have a fresh source of herbs for making remedies.
 I recommend you start with these.

-Common Natural Remedies From The Amish
+Common Amish Natural Remedies

-ChamomileNatural Remedies From The Amish
+ChamomileNatural Remedies From The Amish - chamomile

 You can use chamomile as a natural remedy just like the Amish.
 Chamomile is a versatile herb known for its calming and soothing properties, and you can use it in many ways.